Wayfinding

 Use marked Route 30 pull-offs only

 Most visitors orient from signed recreation pull-offs on VT Route 30 near the Depot Road area, then walk down the trail toward the river.
-Town names and map labels can be confusing around Newfane, Dummerston, and the West River corridor, so use the interactive map before you drive.
+Town names and map labels can be confusing around Newfane, Dummerston, and the West River corridor, so use the Rock River trail map before you drive.

 Never block driveways, gates, road shoulders, emergency access, or no-parking paint.
 If the pull-off is full, the river is full enough for you to choose another plan.